sdymj84/apt/BusinessLogic.md

 - 1 day prorated value : 900 / 30 = 30 (divide by 30 on whatever months for convinience
 - So first month payment is $300
 - Payment is updated

+### 2. Rent on each month
+- On the 1st day of each month, at 12:00am, rent is added to balance

+### 3. Resident moves out normally on lease end date
+- The last moneth rent is prorated and added to balance on the 1st day

+### 4. Early move out
+- When move out earlier than lease end date, extra one month rent is added to balance

+### 5. Move out less than 60 days from today
+- add prorated value for the rest days (ex. move out 40 days from today : pay extra for 20 days which is 30 x 20 = 600)

+### 6. Late payment
+- add $50 if not paid until 5th

+### 7. Late payment2
+- add $10 everyday from 7th (pay on 10th : 50 + 10 + 10 + 10 + 10 = 90)